WebwondersNL/Webwonders.PdfGenerator/README.md

 ## About
+Generate PDF's from HTML-files in Umbraco.

-Webwonders.PdfGenerator is a wrapper around Haukcode.WkHtmlToPdfDotNet to generate PDF's from HTML-files to be used within Umbraco.
+Webwonders.PdfGenerator is a wrapper around Haukcode.WkHtmlToPdfDotNet.

 ## How to use
+Pdf's are generated from HTML-files in the folder /Views/Pdf/{PdfType} where PdfType is the name of the type of PDF you want to generate.
+In this folder three views can be located: Header.cshtml, Body.cshtml and Footer.cshtml.
+The Body view is the main view and is required, the Header and Footer views are optional.
+All views are rendered with the viewmodel you pass to PdfGenerator.
+The result is a named tuple, indicating success and the MemoryStream containing the PDF.